abourdon/shprofile/README.md

 - Setting the `PATH` variable
 - Setting the proxy
 - Adding aliases
-- Applying a specific initialization process (e.g. for [jenv](http://www.jenv.be/) or [rbenv](https://github.com/rbenv/rbenv))
+- Applying a mandatory initialization process for a particular command line (e.g. for [jenv](http://www.jenv.be/), [nvm](https://github.com/creationix/nvm) or [rbenv](https://github.com/rbenv/rbenv))
 - Managing several "Terminal session profiles"
 - ... and so on

-## How does it works?
+## How?

-This project is composed of two parts:
+Terminal session bootstrap is done by using:
 - The `session-bootstrap.sh` file
 - The `session-bootstrap/` directory

-The `session-bootstrap.sh` file execute any files from its associated `session-bootstrap/` directory.
-Any `session-bootstrap/`'s file execution is done within the current terminal session.
+Any `session-bootstrap/`'s files are then executed by the `session-bootstrap.sh` within the current Terminal session.

 ### Available features